TheresaLui/SelfHelpContent_v2/articles/probscopingques-mars-backupfailure.md

 						"displayLabel": "Select the troubleshooting steps you have completed:", "dropdownOptions": [{
 								"value": "MARS agent is latest",
-								"text": "MARS agent is uptodate"
+								"text": "MARS agent is latest"
 						  },{
 								"value": "CBEngine Service is running",
 								"text": "CBEngine Service is running"